You are currently viewing GST To Benefit Companies Through The New Rules

 And they also said that the necessity for invoice matching itself disappears if all returns can be created using e-invoices, but a flawless filing method is still available.
 That is a really significant benefit.
 E-invoice adoption will ultimately become widespread.

 The tax authorities will also be better equipped to examine patterns in the use of input tax credits across industries and filter out bogus ITC applications, which have grown to be a significant problem for the government.
 Over 50,000 crore worth of fake ITC has been discovered just in the last 1.5 years.
-Beginning on October 1, 2020, businesses having a turnover of more than INR 500 crore were included in the scope of e-invoicing for business-to-business (B2B) transactions.
-Businesses in second phase to start issuing electronic bills from January 1, 2021, if their annual revenue exceeded INR 100 crore.
-From April 1, 2021, businesses having a turnover of more than INR 50 crore were required to provide electronic invoices.
+Beginning on October 1, 2020, businesses with a turnover of more than INR 500 crore were included in the scope of e-invoicing for business-to-business (B2B) transactions.
+Businesses in the second phase are to start issuing electronic bills from January 1, 2021, if their annual revenue exceeds INR 100 crore.
+From April 1, 2021, businesses with a turnover of more than INR 50 crore were required to provide electronic invoices.
 From April 1, 2022, it will also apply to businesses with annual revenues of between INR 20 crore and INR 50 crore.

 More taxpayers have entered the system as a result of the e-invoice, increasing it from around 1.25 crore in October 2020 to roughly 1.38 crore at this time.